PatrickTulskie/pturl/readme.md

-A minimal URL shortener using as few lines of code as possible.
+A minimal URL shortener using as few lines of code as possible.  `git ls-files | xargs cat | wc -l`